 Comparing distribution of species in morphospace through PCA scores

-In order to visually assess the allometric and non-allometric morphospaces, we performed principal component analyses (PCA) of coordinates.
-Specifically, we performed the PCA on three different shape datasets of mean species shapes, and visualized each morphospace with plots of the first two principal components (PCs).
+In order to visually assess the allometric and non-allometric morphospaces, we performed principal component analyses (PCA) on three different shape datasets of mean species shapes, and visualized each morphospace with plots of the first two principal components (PCs).
 The first, termed here ‘full shape dataset’ is based on a conventional generalized Procrustes analysis, and includes the allometric component of shape.
 Second, the ‘shape residual dataset’, includes the components of shape that remain once allometric shape is removed and it provides a ‘size-less’ or ‘allometry-free’ comparison of the mean species shapes.
 The shape residuals were obtained from a phylogenetically-informed linear generalized least squares model using random permutations implemented by the RRPP package.
 When residuals were added to the consensus shape derived from the GPA, the shape variation could be compared visually to the full shape dataset.
 Third, we repeated the PCA for the shape residual dataset after removing the four hopping mice (genus Notomys).
 We did this because we expected their bipedal posture to exaggerate some features of shape variation in the PCA and the resulting morphospace plots.

 To assess morphospace similarity between the full shape and shape residual datasets, we performed a Mantel test using the vegan function mantel [16] on the distance matrices of all PC scores in each dataset.
 We also use simple correlation to assess the relationships between allometric shape variation and individual morphospace axes, because the full shape PC1 is highly correlated with allometric shape variation in this dataset (r = 0.92; Marcy et al. 2020).
 Therefore, we calculated the same correlation for the full shape PC2 and the shape residual PCs to confirm that these morphospace axes capture shape variation independent of allometry and to confirm that the allometry-free dataset lacks allometric information.